Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GT 230 should be much faster than the Radeon R7 240 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GT 230 will be 33% faster than the Radeon R7 240 overall, because of its higher data rate. (explain)

-Texel RateThe Radeon R7 240 is a lot (more or less 66%) better at AF than the GeForce GT 230. (explain)
+Texel RateThe Radeon R7 240 will be a lot (more or less 66%) better at AF than the GeForce GT 230. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison